Hadwiger's Conjecture for squares of 2-Trees: Introduction

 All graphs considered in the paper are finite, undirected and simple.
-As usual the vertex and edge sets of a graph $G$ are denoted by $V(G)$ and $E(G)$, respectively.
+The vertex and edge sets of a graph $G$ are denoted by $V(G)$ and $E(G)$, respectively.
 If $u$ and $v$ are adjacent in $G$, then $uv$ denotes the edge joining them.
-As usual we use $\chi(G)$ and $\omega(G)$ to denote the chromatic and clique numbers of $G$, respectively.
+As usual we use $\omega(G)$ to denote the clique number of $G$.
 A proper coloring of $G$ using exactly $\chi(G)$ colors is called an \emph{optimal coloring} of $G$.
-A graph $G$ is \emph{$t$-colorable} if $t \ge \chi(G)$.

-An $H$-minor of a graph $G$ can be thought as a family of $t = |V(H)|$ vertex-disjoint connected subgraphs $G_1, \ldots, G_t$ of $G$ such that the graph constructed in the following way is isomorphic to $H$: Identify all vertices of each $G_i$ to obtain a single vertex $v_i$, and draw an edge between $v_i$ and $v_j$ if and only if there exists at least one edge of $G$ between $V(G_i)$ and $V(G_j)$.
-Each subgraph $G_i$ in the family is called a {\em branch set} of the minor $H$.
+An $H$-minor of a graph $G$ can be thought as a family of $t = |V(H)|$ vertex-disjoint subgraphs $G_1, \ldots, G_t$ of $G$ such that each $G_i$ is connected (possibly $K_1$) and the graph constructed in the following way is isomorphic to $H$: Identify all vertices of each $G_i$ to obtain a single vertex $v_i$, and draw an edge between $v_i$ and $v_j$ if and only if there exists at least one edge of $G$ between $V(G_i)$ and $V(G_j)$.
+The vertex set of each subgraph $G_i$ in the family is called a {\em branch set} of the minor $H$.
 This equivalent definition of a minor will be used throughout the paper.

+The proof of Theorem \ref{thm:2tree} is the main body of the paper and will be given in section \ref{sec:2tree}.
+In section \ref{sec:coro2trees} we prove Corollary \ref{coro:2tree} using Theorem \ref{thm:2tree}, and in the last section we make a few remarks to conclude the paper.